Aaron-Cunningham/Bank-Management-System/Docs/README.md

 positive integers.
 7) The Menu UI took a functional approach mostly.
 8) Withdrawal and deposits are positive integers only (A check is inplace).
-9) I haven't added a user input to my methods as I assumed as part of the spec is to have already created objects, however there is user input in the Menu UI.
+9) I haven't used the user input function in my methods as I assumed as part of the spec was to create the backend of the bank management system which demonstrates good use of OOP.
+However, there is user input in the Menu UI.
 10) Date of birth is stored as a String value instead of using the date and time.
+11) Account numbers will be stored as positive integers.